rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.7.0 and later
     </p>
     <dd>
         Helm charts that can extend and enhance the Rancher UI, and tailor Rancher to your specific environment.
 Some Extensions require manual installation on a cluster, while others are built into Rancher.
 Built-in Extensions include Fleet and Harvester.
-Manually installed Extensions inlcude Kubewarden and Elemental.
+Manually installed Extensions include Kubewarden and Elemental.
     </dd>
     <p>
         <b>Related terms:</b> <i>Apps & Marketplace, Catalogs, Integrations</i>